ramon-astudillo/stft_up_tools/README.md

         example1.m

 This propagates an uncertain description of the STFT of a signal into MFCC domain.
 The model used for STFT uncertainties is a complex Gaussian distribution.
-The example compares the analytic solutions for STFT-UP using the Log-normal approximation or the Uncented Transform with the Monte Carlo solution.
+The example compares the analytic solutions for STFT-UP using the Log-normal approximation or the Unscented Transform with the Monte Carlo solution.
 To cite Uncertainty Propagation in general please use

         [2] R. F. Astudillo, "Integration of short-time Fourier domain speech enhancement and observation uncertainty techniques for robust automatic speech recognition", Ph.D. dissertation, Technische